-Certiport provides end user certification and has for the first time provided a MOS (Microsoft Office Specialist) route for Microsoft Office and SharePoint users.
-The exam for end users on MOS is Exam 77-886.
+Certiport provides end user certification and provides the MOS (Microsoft Office Specialist) certification tracks for Microsoft Office which includes SharePoint.

 These are just the ones I am aware of but there will undoubtedly be others.
 How valid they are depends on the strategy you adopt for yourself and others, especially if you are setting out a strategy for SharePoint training in the organisation.